Ecclesiastical heraldry: Mitre and crosier

 The crosier was displayed as a symbol of pastoral jurisdiction by bishops, abbots, abbesses, and cardinals even if they were not bishops.
 The crosier of a bishop is turned outward or to the right.
 Frequently the crosier of an abbot or abbess is turned inward, either toward the mitre or to the left, but this distinction is disputed and is not an absolute rule.
 Pope Alexander VII decreed in 1659 that the crosiers of abbots include a sudarium or veil, but this is not customary in English heraldry.
 The veil may have arisen because abbots, unlike bishops, did not wear gloves when carrying an actual crosier.
-Because the cross has similar symbolism, the crosier was suppressed for cardinals and bishops by the Catholic Church in 1969, and is now used only on some corporate arms, and the personal arms of abbots and some abbesses.
+Because the cross has similar symbolism, the crosier was suppressed for cardinals and bishops by the Roman Catholic Church in 1969, and is now used only on some corporate arms, and the personal arms of abbots and some abbesses.
 In English custom and in the Anglican Churches, two crosiers are often found crossed in saltire behind the shield.

-In the Lutheran Church of Sweden, the crosier is displayed in the arms of bishops in office but is removed when a bishop retires.
+In the Lutheran Church of Sweden, the crosier is displayed in the arms of bishops, while the arms of the Archbishop of Uppsala and the Bishop of Lund show a latin cross and a crosier in saltire.
+In this tradition, crosiers and crosses are displayed while the bishop is in office, and removed once he or she retires.

 A bourdon or knobbed staff is shown behind the arms of some priors and prioresses as a symbol of office analogous to the crosier.
 Arms of priors from the 15th century had a banner surrounding the shield, but today this is often a rosary.